quantumlib/qsim/docs/tutorials/gcp_gpu.md

 the code directly into the REPL, or paste the code in a file.
 See the documentation [here](https://quantumai.google/reference/python/qsimcirq/QSimOptions) for Options 1 and 2 or [here](https://docs.nvidia.com/cuda/cuquantum/appliance/cirq.html) for Option 3.
+Make sure to change `xx` to 0 for Option 1, 1 for Option 2, or the number of GPUs for Option 3.

 ```
 # Import Cirq and qsim